-This story is about my Dad and Mum on their second trip back home together, but without us kids as we had all settled down.
+This story is about my Dad and Mum on their second trip back to Italy together, but without us kids as we had all settled down.

 Mum said to Dad after sadly one of his older brothers had passed away that it was time to go back home one more time and catch up with all their family and friends.

 Zia Angela lived in Via Mazzini, but during the day Mum and Dad would stay in Via Roma, which is where Dad's big sister and nephew Franco lived.
-Then at night they would go back and sleep at Zia Angela's house.
+Then at night they would go back and sleep at Zia Angela's house as her house was bigger.

-After 15 days with family and friends, they then went to Rome to stay at the Beverley Hills Hotel where they would catch the tour 'Insight' to travel throughout Italy.
-Even though they were born in Italy, there was so much of this amazing Country that they had never seen.
-They met some lovely people and had a memorable time.
+After 15 days with family and friends, they then went to Rome to stay at the Beverley Hills Hotel which is where they would catch the tour 'Insight' to travel throughout Italy.
+Even though they were born in Italy, there was so much of this amazing Country that they had never ever seen.
+They met some lovely people and had such a memorable time.

 On the morning that they were to leave Cosenza, a relative of Mum's came to pick them up and took them to the station as they were going back to Bari.
 They stayed there for another 15 days with Zia Santa in Via Roma.
-They went to lots of unforgettable place together while they were there.
+They went to lots of unforgettable places together while they were there.
 They went to Monte Sant'Angelo, Padre Pio and Santuario Madre di Dio Incoronata in Foggia.
 They visited the Basilica di San Nicola in Bari.
-They went to many amazing places including Lungomare in Bari which Dad always talked about and told me that I had to visit there one day.
+They made precious memories together at Lungomare in Bari which Dad always talked about and told me that I had to visit there one day.
 They also went to Dad's home in Bitritto where he grew up and which is still owned by his younger brother.

 Mum tells me that they also did a day in Bitritto just by themselves exploring Dad's hometown.